FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 We evaluate the forecasting performance using the Normalized Root Mean Squared Error (NRMSE), a standard metric in energy forecasting that enables comparison across time series with different scales and units.
 Using the mean absolute value of the observations \(\overline{|y|}\) defined as

 where \(y_i\) denotes the observed values and \(n\) the number of time steps, the NRMSE for the predicted values \(\hat{y}_i\) can be determined as

 We normalize using the mean absolute value, since this is more robust for approximately stationary signals with near-zero means.
-Such time series are for instance occurring for battery storage dispatch profiles where charging and discharging power approximately cancel out over operating cycles.
-Furthermore, this normalization allows for an approximate interpretation as a percentage error, making NRMSE particularly intuitive, with, e.g., a NRMSE of 0.05 corresponding approximately to 5\% deviation from typical signal levels.
+Such time series, for instance, occur in battery storage dispatch profiles where charging and discharging power approximately cancel out over operating cycles.
+Furthermore, this normalization allows for an approximate interpretation as a percentage error, making NRMSE particularly intuitive: an NRMSE of 0.05 corresponds to roughly a 5\% deviation from typical signal levels.
+Further metrics, covering aspects not captured by the NRMSE, are summarized in Appendix Table~\ref{tab:metric_overview}.

-To assess the model performance across our diverse collection of datasets, we further aim to quantify the intrinsic predictability of each time series independent of model choice.
-Analogous to Shannon's 1951 finding \cite{Shannon1951Entropy} that English is predictable due to its low entropy (resulting from non-random letter frequencies), spectral entropy may quantify time series predictability by measuring deviation from uniform frequency distributions and therefore periodicity.
-Hence, we employ the spectral entropy-based Forecastability Index \(\phi\) \cite{Kang2017Visualising}, a widely used metric for determining time series complexity, defined as
+To assess the model's performance across our diverse collection of datasets, we also aim to quantify the intrinsic predictability of each time series, independent of model choice.
+Analogous to Shannon's 1951 finding~\cite{Shannon1951Entropy} that English is predictable due to its low entropy (resulting from non-random letter frequencies), spectral entropy may quantify time series predictability by measuring deviation from uniform frequency distributions and therefore periodicity.
+We employ the spectral entropy-based Forecastability Index \(\phi\)~\cite{Kang2017Visualising}, a widely used metric for determining time series complexity, defined as

 where \(p_k = |F_k|^2 / \sum_{j=1}^{m}|F_j|^2\) represents the normalized power at frequency \(k\), \(F_k\)~are the real Fast Fourier Transform (FFT) coefficients of the mean-centered series, and \(\mathcal{H}_{\max} = \log(m)\) is the maximum spectral entropy for \(m\) frequency components.
 Values range from 0 (random, unforecastable) to 1 (highly periodic, easily forecastable).